ronaldblanco/clementinejs-redux-react/README.md

 To Run:<br>

 NODE_ENV=production or development<br>
+ADMIN=TRUE //To access Administration of the APP<br>
 "npm run start" to run the server in production<br>
 "npm run development" to run the server in development<br>
 "npm run build" to build production and development in /dist/public folder<br>
-"npm run build_dev" to build directly to /public folder<br>
+"npm run build_dev" to build directly to /dist/public folder no compresed<br>
 "npm run lint" to test with lint<br>

 ## Overview